oceanprotocol-archive/OEPs/6/README.md

 Requirements are:

-* ASSETS are DATA objects describing RESOURCES under control of a PUBLISHER
+* ASSETS are DATA objects describing RESOURCES under control of a PUBLISHE
-* SERVICES are compute services according to the protocol defined in this OEP
-* PROVIDERS register and offer SERVICES
-* PROVIDERS may publish SERVICE METADATA relating to the service offered
-* CONSUMER can identify services with a unique ID on the Ocean Network
+*
 * CONSUMER can invoke services via an OCEAN AGENT (subject to contract and access requirements)

-* SERICES may require INPUTS
-* SERICES may produce OUTPUTS
+*
-* INPUT ASSETS must be available for the service provider to consume
 * SERVICE CONTRACT must be settled and any tokens transfered after receipt of valid PROOF

 <a name="specification"></a>